lodauria/IoT_Group_Project/Concept.md

 ### Resident near the coast

 Jeff is resident in a city with a beautiful gulf, his house has a lovely view on all the gulf with a big balcony where he likes to spend the summer evenings with his family.
-During the day Jeff can see a lighthouse on the other side of the gulf, but at night he can barely see its light.
-He know that the boats in the middle of the gulf are safe because from them the lighthouse is well visible, while he can enjoy the sea view.
+Even if during the day Jeff can see from his house the lighthouse on the other side of the gulf, at night his beautiful view is not ruined by a light that periodically points to his house, because the beam produced by the smart lighthouse never points toward his house.

 ## Storyboard